-It comes stuffed with potatoes, veggies and a rotating selection of local meats.
-In every bite, you can tell the history and technique that goes into this cooking.
-Served with a flight of homemade beer, the offerings here are top notch.
+It comes stuffed with potatoes, veggies, and a rotating selection of local meats.
+In every bite, you can tell all the history and technique that goes into this cooking.
+Served with a pint of homemade beer, the offerings here are top-notch.

-Address: Upper Woodford, Salisbury SP4 6NU
+Address: Upper Woodford, Salisbury

-Check Out Our Best Stonehenge Tours from London
+Our Best Stonehenge Tours from London

 Siam Smile Thai Kitchen

-€€ | Thai | Hidden Gem
+££ | Thai | Hidden Gem

 One of our favorite Asian restaurants near Stonehenge, Siam Smile is a welcome break from the excellent British-oriented cuisine in the area.
 Located inside the tucked-away Antrobus Hotel on Church Street, it’s easy to miss.
-Yet adventurers willing to make the effort will be greeted by an elegant interior, made only more so by the abundant Thai décor.
+Yet, adventurers willing to make the effort will be greeted by an elegant interior, made only more so by the abundant Thai decor.

 You may be tempted to go with Thai mainstays like Chicken Pad Thai or Green Curry.
 Siam Smile does a great job with them, but a deeper dive into the menu is what we recommend.
 The Gal Yang Chicken, for example, features grilled marinated chicken with garlic and herbs, served with a sweet chili sauce.
 This dish takes a bit longer to prepare (25-30 minutes) than other options on the menu, but it’s definitely worth the wait.
 It’s tender and bursting with flavor.

-Address: 15 Church St, Amesbury, Salisbury
+Address: 15 Church St, Amesbury

 £ | British | Comfort Food

-Address: 3 High St, Amesbury, Salisbury
+Address: 3 High St, Amesbury

-€€€ | Indian | Open Late
+£££ | Indian | Open Late

-The old-school 19th century exterior and slanting brick roof may not seem the most obvious place for a fantastic Indian restaurant.
-Inside, however, is the fantastic Indian spot, Tandoori Nights, which is one of our favorite restaurants near Stonehenge.
+The old-school 19th-century exterior and slanting brick roof may not seem the most obvious place for a fantastic Indian restaurant.
+Inside, however, is the fantastic Indian spot Tandoori Nights, which is one of our favorite restaurants near Stonehenge.

 The menu here is simple and inviting.
-Stuffed to the brim with vegetable, chicken, lamb and duck options, it can be a little overwhelming.
-We decided on the Lamb, cooked in the Malaya style with mild spices and pineapple, and were not disappointed.
+Stuffed to the brim with vegetable, chicken, lamb, and duck options, it can be a little overwhelming.
+We decided on the lamb, cooked in the Malaya style with mild spices and pineapple, and were not disappointed.
 Visitors looking to take on a spicier option should try the chicken Pathia, which combines sweet and sour in a scorching hot dish.

-Address: 26 High St, Amesbury, Salisbury
+Address: 26 High St, Amesbury

-€€ | Japanese | Modern Interior
+££ | Japanese | Modern Interior